 Maintaining your heating and cooling system is a major factor in reducing energy costs, lengthening the system’s lifespan and providing reliable air conditioning.
-Air Tech Air Conditioning & Plumbing recommends a heater tune-up once a year to make sure your system is operating at peak efficiency, but there are also other things you can do to promote a health heater yourself!
+Air Tech of Houston AC & Plumbing recommends a heater tune-up once a year to make sure your system is operating at peak efficiency, but there are also other things you can do to promote a health heater yourself!

 Professional maintenance is highly important, but your unit can really benefit from more frequent care than once a year.
 With just a few home habits, you can take care of several maintenance tasks throughout the year right at home, giving your heater the best chance of efficient and reliable performance.
 If you’re interested in DIY heater maintenance for your home, keep on reading!